mrlaresi/bitconverter/README.md

 # bitconverter

-Small program to convert between binary, decimal and hexadecimal numbers.
+Small Python program to convert between binary, decimal and hexadecimal numbers.
+Has GUI version and a console version.